AverageBlank/URLShortener/USER_GUIDE.md

 That’s it!
 You’ve just turned a long URL into a sleek, shareable link.

 ### 3. Viewing Your Shortened URLs

-If the app includes a user account feature, you may be able to save your shortened URLs.
+you may be able to save your shortened URLs.
 Here’s how to view them:

 Log into Your Account: Sign in to view your saved links.
 Check Your Dashboard: Your dashboard will list all your shortened URLs, making it easy to access or copy them again.
-Click Tracking (if available): Some links might show how many times they’ve been clicked, helping you track engagement.
+Click Tracking is available - Some links might show how many times they’ve been clicked, helping you track engagement.

 ###4.
 Troubleshooting Common Issues
 Here are a few quick fixes if you run into trouble: